 Now with PM Jacinda Ardern’s new government firmly in place with a record mandate, along with an ethnic migrant (Priyanca Radhakrishnan) as the new Minister for Ethnic Communities, it is time that the government act decisively and compassionately to end the long and treacherous forced separation of partners.

-Timeline of govt’s announcements for partners to enter the country after border closure
+Timeline of govt’s announcements for partners to enter the country after the border closure

-Former Immigration Minister Iain Lees-Galloway removes requirement for NZ citizens and residents to travel along with their overseas based partners and families, for getting their entry into the country.
+- June 12 – Former Immigration Minister Iain Lees-Galloway removes the requirement for NZ citizens and residents to travel along with their overseas-based partners and families, forgetting their entry into the country.

-Immigration Minister Kris Faafoi make an announcement allowing Australian citizens and citizens of 61 visa-waiver countries intending to live together with their NZ based partners to be eligible for travel-exception to enter the country
+- September 9 – Immigration Minister Kris Faafoi to make an announcement allowing Australian citizens and citizens of 61 visa-waiver countries intending to live together with their NZ based partners to be eligible for travel-exception to enter the country